Instant Pot Mashed Potatoes {No Drain}

 Special Equipment Needed to Make Mashed Potatoes

-How to Make the Best Instant Pot Mashed Potatoes
+How to Make Instant Pot Mashed Potatoes

 Preparing and mashing the potatoes.